LLNL/RAJA/docs/sphinx/dev_guide/build_configurations.rst

   $ ./scripts/lc-builds/blueos_nvcc_gcc.sh 10.2.89 sm_70 8.3.1

-When a script is run, it creates a uniquely-named build directory in the top-level RAJA directory and runs CMake with arguments contained in the script to create a build environment in the new directory.
+When a script is run, it creates a build directory named for the configuration in the top-level RAJA directory and runs CMake with arguments contained in the script to create a build environment in the new directory.
 One then goes into that directory and runs make to build RAJA, its tests, example codes, etc.
 For example,

 .. code-block:: bash